Should you be an LLC or an S Corp? Figuring out the difference between an LLC vs S Corp can be tough.

 FYI: None of this is meant as actual tax advice for how YOU should do things.
 This is just to describe to my personal thought process when I was making the decision for MY business.

-What it really means to be an LLC
+LLC vs S Corp: What it means to be an LLC

 For tax purposes, an LLC is considered a “pass through” entity where all of the income and expenses by the business pass through to your personal tax return.